Audubon County COVID-19 Vaccination Information

 ACMH Fitness Center:

-- The ACMH Fitness Center will be closed to the public and all employees.
+- The ACMH Fitness Center will be closed to the public.

 - The ACMH Fitness Center is only open for therapy patients or patients with medical necessity as determined by physical therapy or the Primary Care Provider.